 Males: Creatinine CL (mL/min) = [Weight (kg) x (140 - Age)] / [72 x serum creatinine (mg/dL)] Females: Creatinine CL (mL/min) = [Weight (kg) x (140 - Age) x 0.85] / [72 x serum creatinine (mg/dL)]

 Evidence of post-menopausal status or negative urinary or serum pregnancy test for female pre-menopausal patients.
 Women will be considered post-menopausal if they have been amenorrheic for 12 months without an alternative medical cause.
 The following age-specific requirements apply:

-Women <50 years of age would be considered post-menopausal if they have been amenorrheic for 12 months or more following cessation exogenous hormonal treatments and luteinizing hormone follicle-stimulating levels in the range institution underwent surgical sterilization (bilateral oophorectomy hysterectomy).
+Women <50 years of age would be considered post-menopausal if they have been amenorrheic for 12 months or more following cessation of exogenous hormonal treatments and if they have luteinizing hormone and follicle-stimulating hormone levels in the post-menopausal range for the institution or underwent surgical sterilization (bilateral oophorectomy or hysterectomy).

 Women ≥50 years of age would be considered post-menopausal if they have been amenorrheic for 12 months or more following cessation of all exogenous hormonal treatments, had radiation-induced menopause with last menses >1 year ago, had chemotherapy-induced menopause with last menses >1 year ago, or underwent surgical sterilization (bilateral oophorectomy, bilateral salpingectomy or hysterectomy).

 Patient is willing and able to comply with the protocol for the duration of the study including undergoing treatment and scheduled visits and examinations including follow up.